 - You always have the right to receive the written decision in your case within an appropriate space of time.

 - Finding a solution is always preferable to entering a legal dispute.

-A decision taken by your adviser and affecting your circumstances entitles you to receive a written decision or explanation outlining on what grounds the decision was taken.
+A decision taken by your adviser and affecting your circumstances entitles you to receive a written decision (available in German, French and Italian) with an explanation outlining on what grounds the decision was taken.
 This document should be dated and signed.
 However, this is far from common practice.
 You should however make a point to request this document.